hfrankel/Number-Trivia-Challenge/README.md

 Note

-- Some basic styling has been done using the Semantic UI React
+- Some basic styling has been done using Semantic UI React
 - See https://react.semantic-ui.com/
 - Run npm install after cloning